oracle/coherence-operator/docs/developer.md

     `docker pull container-registry.oracle.com/middleware/coherence:12.2.1.3.2`

-  * Provide a tag to the docker image:

-    `docker tag container-registry.oracle.com/middleware/coherence:12.2.1.3.2`

-4. The `oracle/coherence:12.2.1.3` is in the local Docker server.
-Apply the patch to derive 12.2.1.3.2 from that image:

-      1. Clone the Oracle Docker Images git repository:

-      `git clone git@github.com:oracle/docker-images.git`

-      2. Change directory to `OracleCoherence/samples/122132-patch-for-k8s`.

-      3. Follow the steps [described here](https://github.com/oracle/docker-images/blob/master/OracleCoherence/samples/122132-patch-for-k8s/README.md) to create a Coherence 12.2.1.3.2 Docker image.

-5. Tag the 12.2.1.3.2 image in the way it is required to build the operator.
+4. Tag the obtained image in the way it is required to build the operator.

       1. Obtain the image hash for the Coherence 12.2.1.3.2 Docker image.